Sti3gl/Sti3gl/README.md

 - 👋 Hi, I’m @Sti3gl
-- 👀 I’m interested in WEB 3.0
+- 👀 I’m looking for inspiration and like minded people
-- 🌱 I’m currently learning Motoko
+- 🌱 I’m currently training as a developper
-- 💞️ Trying to push the decentralization of the web.
+- 💞️ Love everything Tech/Pixel related
 - 📫 How to reach me DSCVR or Twitter/X: Sti3gl

 <!---